kitlang/kit/README.md

 - Expose the necessary low-level details to write high performance code, and make it easy to abstract them away without entirely giving up control.

 - Kit provides more compile-time safety than C, but never chooses safety at the expense of ergonomics.
-Kit gives you plenty of rope to hang yourself with.
-Use it to climb a mountain, not hang yourself!
-(If you do hang yourself, a detailed error message will let you know.)

 Building from source